SolverMax/Collated/Blending/Crude-oil-in-PuLP/readme.md

 ## Notes

-The model implements an interesting method for displaying tables side by side to save vertical space.
+The model implements an interesting method for displaying tables side by side to save vertical space (works best with a wide screen).